If we think of the most iconic church in Russia, then this one is the first that comes to mind.

 Most historians believe this refers to just one person named Postnik Yakovlev.

 Ivan the Terrible was known as “Ivan Grozny,” and a better translation to English is “Ivan the Fearsome.”
-He didn’t receive this name for nothing, because striking fear into the hearts of just about everybody was what he did best.
+He didn’t receive this name for anything, because striking fear into the hearts of just about everybody was what he did best.

 A legend goes around claiming that Ivan blinded the architect of the church after the building was completed, just so he wouldn’t be able to replicate its design anywhere else.